 1. Probability of Achieving the Intended Foreign Policy Purpose.
-The Secretary has determined that these controls are likely to achieve the intended foreign policy purpose, in light of other factors, including the U.S. Government’s negotiations with its partners in the AG and in the BWC.
-The Secretary has made this determination despite the existence of certain factors, including availability of these items from other sources, that challenge that achievement.
+The Secretary has determined that these controls are likely to achieve the intended foreign policy purpose, in light of other factors, including availability of relevant items from other countries, and that the foreign policy purpose cannot fully be achieved through negotiations with its partners in the AG and in the BWC.
+The Secretary has made this determination despite the existence of certain factors, including availability of these items from other sources, which challenge the full achievement of foreign policy goals.
 These controls affirm U.S. opposition to the development, proliferation, and use of biological weapons and serve to distance the United States from such activities.

 3. Reaction of Other Countries.
 The Secretary has determined that any adverse reaction to these controls is not likely to render the controls ineffective, nor will any adverse reaction by other countries be counterproductive to U.S. foreign policy interests.
 The U.S. Government continues to discuss biological export controls with countries outside of the AG to advance the goals of nonproliferation.

-In FY 2005, the Department of Commerce approved 1,333 license applications, valued at $39 million, for the export or reexport of biological agents and equipment.
+In Fiscal Year 2006, the Department of Commerce approved 1,363 license applications, valued at $29 million, for the export or reexport of biological agents and equipment.
 The vast majority of the licenses approved were for toxins in ECCN 1C351.
-The Department of Commerce denied 3 license applications for biological agents/equipment valued at $20,700, and returned without action 24 license applications valued at $447,000.
+The Department of Commerce denied two license applications for biological agents/equipment valued at $1,232, and returned without action 81 license applications valued at $508,228.
 The primary reason cited for returning applications was for insufficient information about the transaction.

 5. Effective Enforcement of Controls.
-The Secretary has determined the United States has the ability to effectively enforce these controls.
+The Secretary has determined the United States has the ability to enforce these controls effectively.
 Enforcing controls on biological weapons-related materials poses problems similar to the enforcement of chemical controls, but with additional difficulties.
-Biological materials are microscopic organisms that require technical expertise and specialized facilities to identify and to handle them.
+Biological materials are microscopic organisms that require technical expertise and specialized facilities to identify and to handle.
 Because of their size, biological agents can often be concealed and transported with ease.

-To meet the challenge of effective enforcement of these proliferation controls, the Department of Commerce has redirected resources toward preventive enforcement.
+To meet the challenge of effective enforcement of these proliferation controls, the Department of Commerce has focused resources toward preventive enforcement.
 Enforcement personnel conduct an extensive, ongoing outreach program to educate industry about export controls.
 The program also is designed to increase industry’s awareness of suspect orders for products or equipment that could be used for biological weapons proliferation.
-In cases where unlicensed shipments of biological materials have already taken place, the Department of Commerce has found that, as in other export control enforcement cases, commercial shipping documentation can form the basis for successful investigations and prosecutions.
+In cases where unlicensed shipments of biological materials have already taken place, the Department of Commerce has found that, as in other export control enforcement cases, analysis of commercial shipping documentation can lead to successful investigations and prosecutions.

-In an October 13, 2005, Federal Register notice, the Department of Commerce solicited comments from industry on the effectiveness of U.S. foreign policy-based export controls.
-Comments were solicited from all six of the Department’s Technical Advisory Committees, as well as from the President’s Export Council Subcommittee on Export Administration.
-Comments also were solicited from the public via the BIS website.
-The comment period closed on November 14, 2005, and four comments were received.
-A detailed review of all comments received can be found in Appendix I.
+In an October 23, 2006 , Federal Register notice (71 FR 62065), the Department of Commerce solicited comments from industry on the effectiveness of U.S. foreign policy-based export controls.
+In addition, comments were solicited from the public via the BIS website.
+Comments from the Department’s six Technical Advisory Committees and the President’s Export Council Subcommittee on Export Administration are solicited on an ongoing basis and are not specific to this report.
+The comment period closed on November 22, 2006 , and three comments were received.
+A detailed review of all public comments received can be found in Appendix I.

 Recognizing that multilateral coordination of export controls and enforcement actions is the most effective means of restricting proliferation activities, the U.S. Government coordinates its controls on biological items with other countries in the AG.